shoppertrail/shoppertrail-uat-guide/README.md

 1. **Scenario ID 1:** Navigate to `https://staging.shoppertrail.com` (note browser)
 2. **Verify:**
    - Branding (logo, fonts, colors) matches the provided screenshots.
+   - Note any visual inconsistencies (this is helpful note during all test scenario IDs).
-   - Homepage TOP - Main page - logo should fade in and out in front of a background image.
+   - Homepage TOP - Main page - logo should fade in/out, in front of a background image.

    ![Homepage – top](./Homepage_1.jpg)

-   - Homepage scrolled down - Main page as user scrolls - Should have buttons
+   - Homepage scrolled down - Main page as user scrolls - Should have buttons:
      1. Login / Register
      2. Scan a ShopperTrail QR
      3. About
-   - Should include a link for retailer sign-up info (for "Store" users)
+   - Should include a link for retailer sign-up info (for "Store" users).
-   - Should include ShopperTrail Overview Video
+   - Should include ShopperTrail Overview Video.

    ![Homepage – scroll down](./Homepage_2.jpg)

-   - Main video loads and plays (click cover gif or link).
+   - Main video loads and plays (click cover gif or link), no need to watch entire video.
 Loading timer emoji displays with font (if video loads fast you might not see this).
    - Clicking the ShopperTrail small T-Shirt logo will always return to the main homepage, or if the user's logged in, a T-Shirt logo click goes to user's dashboard.
    - All primary navigation links (Login/Register, Scan a ShopperTrail QR, About) are clickable and lead to the correct pages.
 Note, Login/Register replaces the page graphics with all auth buttons.
    - On your phone, click the *Scan a ShopperTrail QR* there should be options to show "quick" or "advanced" scanner.